 Ho’oponopono – Harmony and Spiritual Alignment – Putting Things Right

 In Hawaiian households of old and of today, you will often see a vessel, sometimes a bowl, or a gourd, called an umeke* sitting in a predominant area of the home.
 The umeke will most likely have a lid.
 When the cover is on, all is well and harmonious.
 If you see the cover taken off, someone in the family has let it be known – all is not well.
 Someone has announced the need for the family to come together; to recreate harmony and spiritual alignment.

 The cover of the umeke was also important because of the belief that the bowl held the Ha*, the breath of life.
 Once the cover was removed, signifying discord in the home, it also meant that the Ha was disappearing from the umeke.
 And without the breath of life, life will slowly disappear from the family in the same way life will disappear from any living being.

 Ho’oponopono – An Ancient Tradition

 In order to restore harmony in the home, the sacred and traditional ceremony of Ho’oponopono was practiced.
-In this practice, it is understood that everyone is telling their story from their unique perspective.
+This practice is understood by everyone, that each person is telling their story from their unique perspective.
 Each person has their own truth.
 No one person’s viewpoint is the whole truth.

 During Ho’oponopono, the family came together in one room.
 Everything had to be brought out into the open.
 Hawaiians believed that all words had power, so no one should hold on to any unpleasant words that had been spoken or implied.

 The practice of ho’oponopono is rooted in 4 simple yet complex actions:

 - Forgiveness – in thought, word, and deed – Please forgive me, I forgive you.